Men who Made Iceland

 Matthías Jochumsson, poet and writer of Iceland’s national anthem

-The West Fjords have produced some of Iceland’s outstanding leaders in different fields, particularly in the 19th century, at a time when many of the world’s greatest names were born.
+The West Fjörds have produced some of Iceland’s outstanding leaders in different fields, many in the 19th century, at a time when numerous of the world’s greatest names were born.

 Matthías Jochumsson (11 November, 1835–18 December, 1920) was born on the Skógar farm on the south part of the West Fjörds to a poor farming family.
-He did not begin school until a comparatively late age when his talents were recognised and he attended the Latin School in Reykjavik.
+He did not attend school until a comparatively late age when his talents were recognised and he went the Latin School in Reykjavik.

 During the Christmas holiday in 1861, he wrote a play called, ‘The Outlaws’ which his fellow students performed the following year.
-It became an instant success, thereby distinguishing Matthías as a major poet, which marked the beginning of modern Icelandic drama.
+It became an instant success and thus he first made his mark as a major poet and marked the beginning of modern Icelandic drama.

-The play tells the story of the outlaw Skugga and his companions and their conflicts with the locals, and was inspired by the stories of outlaws living in the Icelandic wilderness.
+The play tells the story of the outlaw Skugga and his companions and their conflicts with the country people, inspired by the stories of outlaws living in the Icelandic wilderness.
 It has since been performed many times and Matthías, who had been planning to become a businessman, discovered his love of languages and literature that was to define his life.